djiglesias/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## 1. Files Submitted
 Project includes the following files:
-* model.ipynb: Jupyter notebook for preprocessin the images and training the model
+* model.ipynb: Jupyter notebook for preprocessing the images and training the model
 * model.h5: Containing a trained convolution neural network
 * writeup_report.md: summarizing the results
 * final.mp4: Video of car driving in autonomous mode